kova1ev/WBlog/README.md

 And Start projects.

 ### Terminal
-In the \WBlog directory, run cmd and required packages:
+In the \WBlog directory, run cmd and restore required packages:
 ```
 dotnet restore
 ```